zzcentury/zzcentury.github.io/blogs/HPE_Aruba_AP_Unauthorized_RCE.md

 ### 1.3 Some special information about the product

-My device is AP21.
+My device is AP21.<br>

-The Access Points in the AP21 series are used in different scenarios than the Access Points in the AP635 series.
+The Access Points in the AP21 series are used in different scenarios than the Access Points in the AP635 series.<br>

-The AP21 series is intended for small businesses.
+The AP21 series is intended for small businesses.<br>

-The firmware of the AP21 series is also different from the firmware of the AP635 series, which is more streamlined.
+The firmware of the AP21 series is also different from the firmware of the AP635 series, which is more streamlined.<br>

-Access Points for the AP21 series are managed through the cloud at https://portal.instant-on.hpe.com/.
+Access Points for the AP21 series are managed through the cloud at https://portal.instant-on.hpe.com/.<br>

-The firmware of this AP21 series is the latest, because it is synchronized through the cloud, and device users cannot update their own devices.
+The firmware of this AP21 series is the latest, because it is synchronized through the cloud, and device users cannot update their own devices.<br>
 The latest firmware version is 3.1.0.0

-Device users can access only a simple WEB page (as shown in the following figure) to view device information, and cannot perform any management or login operations.
+Device users can access only a simple WEB page (as shown in the following figure) to view device information, and cannot perform any management or login operations.<br>
 ![image-20250221210729587](Images/image-20250221210729587.png)

 ## 2 Vulnerability exploitation process

-The exploitation chain mainly contains three vulnerabilities, plus some tips for exploiting vulnerabilities, and finally obtaining the root shell of the device.
+The exploitation chain mainly contains three vulnerabilities, plus some tips for exploiting vulnerabilities, and finally obtaining the root shell of the device.<br>
 The vulnerabilities include the following three:

 ```